I didn’t talk about it for 20 years. And now I can’t shut up about it!

 Once upon a time…

-…when I lived in Los Angeles… I reported to jury duty one day and stayed for 7 months.
+…when I lived in Los Angeles… I reported to jury duty one day in 1993 and stayed for 7 months.
 The first Menendez brothers murder trial resulted in two hung juries (one for each brother).
 I kept a journal as a way of dealing with the stress of the trial.
 It was a media circus, covered in full by Court TV, and the brothers’ defense story sparked a national “abuse excuse” debate.
 The juries were not treated kindly by the media.
 In particular, the women who voted for voluntary manslaughter were ridiculed and thought to be indecisive, emotional, enamored of the brothers, and too stupid to understand the jury instructions.

 20 years passed…